renswilderom/renswilderom.github.io/python/_posts/2022-05-12-Web scraping.md

 ## The case: A film database

-Movie databases provide a wealth of information which can be used to study both the content and production process of films.
-The script below retrieves the following variables for film titles that a given query yields:
+Movie databases provide a wealth of information which can be used to study both the content and production of films.
+In this example, the following variables are added to a Pandas dataframe:

 * Publication date
 * Genre(s)